This masterwork of Modern residential architecture was designed by master architect Richard Neutra and built between 1956 and 1957.

 The design of the house encouraged a lively social life, with the living room serving as a focal point.
 Robert Chuey’s studio is another dramatic space, with a ten-foot-high ceiling.

 The home served as an intellectual and cultural gathering place for years as the setting for parties, poetry readings, and the showing of Chuey’s paintings.

 It was also here that Josephine, as an early follower of the psychologist Timothy Leary, participated in LSD experiments.

-The house bears the hallmarks of the International Style, with its smooth, stucco surfaces, wide roof overhangs that accentuate the home’s strong horizontal lines, expansive use of glass, and living spaces that graciously extend to the outdoors.
-The pair of reflecting pools that frame the living room and deck to the east and the extended beam “spiderleg” are trademarks of Neutra’s International Style residences.
+The house bears the hallmarks of the International Style, with smooth, stucco surfaces; wide roof overhangs that accentuate the home’s strong horizontal lines; expansive use of glass; and living spaces that graciously extend to the outdoors.

-As an internationally renowned master architect, Richard Neutra helped develop the style of California Modern and was an immense influence on American designers.
+As an internationally renowned master architect, Richard Neutra helped develop California Modernism and was an immense influence on American designers.
 His surviving works are highly regarded and considered some of the most significant of the twentieth century.